One thing I’ve noticed over the years is that there are two sides of fundraising.

 And I mentally list everything I can think of.
 This puts me in a place of gratitude where lots of things are possible.

 Next, I grab my journal and write for about 5 minutes.
 I brain dump what I’m thinking and what I’m feeling.
 Essentially, I pour my worries on the page so I don’t have to carry them around in my head.
 It’s quite freeing!

 After that, I feed my horses, dogs, and cats, then plop down on the floor to stretch for 5 minutes.
 Some days I do a full blown workout, but at a minimum I get my body moving and ready for the day by stretching.
 I’m finding it really helpful to get my creaky knees moving this way!

-Next up I shower, get dressed, and eat something – usually a green smoothie.
+Next up I shower, get dressed, and eat something – usually a green smoothie or something healthy.